 How can you get your digestive enzymes with supplements?

-There are tons of different types of digestive enzymes on the market, from all-purpose types to ones that are for specific foods (such as meat, dairy, or vegetables) or issues (such as low stomach acid production).
-According to Dr. Pedre, "It's best to start with comprehensive enzymes that may also have cellulases to help you digest plant-based foods, which are harder to digest.
-If you have difficulty digesting proteins, especially red meats, you may need a betaine-HCl supplement with pepsin to improve your protein absorption."*
+There are tons of different varieties of digestive enzymes supplements on the market, from all-purpose types to ones that are for specific foods (such as meat, dairy, or vegetables) or issues (such as low stomach acid production).
+According to Pedre, "It's best to start with comprehensive enzymes that can also have cellulases to help you digest plant-based foods, which are harder to digest.* If you have difficulty digesting proteins, especially red meats, you might need a betaine-HCl supplement with pepsin to support your protein absorption."*

-Raw vegetables are rich in enzymes, as are fruits like papaya and pineapples, but be sure to eat the center, tougher part of the pineapple (which many people discard), as that's where the bromelain digestive enzyme is found.
-Dr. Cole also recommends avocados to his patients as a great source of the digestive enzyme lipase.
-Because enzymes are heat-sensitive, incorporating a raw vegetable element into each meal is an easy way to improve your enzyme consumption.
-Finish your soup with some microgreens, throw some chopped cilantro on top of your stir-fry, or add a few chopped scallions to your burrito bowl and see how your body responds!
+Raw vegetables are rich in enzymes, as are fruits like papaya and pineapples, but be sure to eat the center, the tougher part of the pineapple (which many people discard), as that's where the bromelain digestive enzyme is found.
+Cole also recommends avocados to his patients as a great source of the digestive enzyme lipase.
+Here's a longer list of the best digestive enzyme foods to keep in mind: